SciML/Catalyst.jl/docs/src/catalyst_functionality/compositional_modeling.md

 ```@example ex0
 ModelingToolkit.iscomplete(degradation_component)
 ```
-To make a incomplete system complete, we can use the `complete` function:
+To mark a system as complete, after which is should be considered as representing a finalized model, use the `complete` function
 ```@example ex0
 degradation_component_complete = complete(degradation_component)
 ModelingToolkit.iscomplete(degradation_component_complete)